 - Typically, plant trap crops around the perimeter or near the plant you are protecting.

-- Once the pests are on the trap crop, the pests should be removed/eliminated to keep them from reproducing.
+- Once the pests are on the trap crop, remove the plant (and the pests) before they reproduce and spread.

 - Trap crops work best for pests that are a regular nuisance.